NatLabRockies/SAM/doc/source/shade-calculator-reference/sc-overview.rst

 #. :doc:`Add active surface <../shade-calculator-howto/sc-active-surface>` objects to the scene to represent the photovoltaic array or subarrays.

 #.
-Save and close the calculator to apply shading factor values to the SAM :doc:`shading <../detailed-photovoltaic-model/pv_shading>` inputs.
+Save and close the calculator to apply shading factor values to the SAM :doc:`../detailed-photovoltaic-model/pv_soiling_shading_snow` inputs.

 #. :doc:`Generate shade data <../shade-calculator-howto/sc-generate-data>`.